issasalman/reading-notes/401/read02.md

 In Summary.
 “Unit testing” is writing many small tests that each test one very simple function or object behavior.
 TDD is a thinking process that results in unit tests, and “thinking in tests” tends to result in more fine-grained and comprehensive testing, and an easier-to-extend software design.

-TDD is a software development technique that melds program design, implementation, and testing in a series of micro-iterations that focus on simplicity and feedback.
+TDD is a test driven development that melds program design, implementation, and testing in a series of micro-iterations that focus on simplicity and feedback.
 Programmer tests are created using a unit testing framework and are 100% automated.

 ## The Cycle